Big Island of Hawaii

 Visitors Guide

-Being the last remaining location using the classic Don the Beachcomber name, this is certainly the key destination for any tikiphile visiting the island.
-The restaurant and bar are adjacent to each other, off the main lobby of the Royal Kona Resort.
-The restaurant is wonderfully appointed with many tikis and is a large circular room, however doesn’t seem to have reopened after COVID shutdowns (and prior to that was only open sporadically).
-We walked around on our visit in 2019 but weren’t able to have a meal.
+This open air bar is part of the Royal Kona Resort and for many years was the last remaining location using the classic Don the Beachcomber name.
+The Don the Beachcomber Tiki Grill restaurant was wonderfully appointed with many tikis and is a large circular room, however doesn’t seem to have reopened after COVID shutdowns (and prior to that was only open sporadically).
+We walked around on our visit in 2019 and you might find an opportunity to peek inside.

 Interior of the Don the Beachcomber Restaurant

 The Mai Tai Bar faces out over Kailua and Oneo Bays, and with a westward direction also affords spectacular sunset views.
-This is also the home of the annual Mai Tai Festival in August, where they draw bartenders from around the globe to compete for the title of the “World’s Best Mai Tai” (never mind that many of the “Mai Tais” don’t have much in common with the original recipe).
+This was also the home of the annual Mai Tai Festival, where they draw bartenders from around the globe to compete for the title of the “World’s Best Mai Tai” (never mind that many of the “Mai Tais” don’t have much in common with the original recipe).
 The bar menu is pretty deep, featuring several Mai Tai styles.
-Interestingly, the “1944 Mai Tai” is the one highlighted and outlined, even though it’s a Trader Vic’s not a Don the Beachcomber recipe.
-That Mai Tai is made with Smith & Cross and Zapaca Rums and though it was prepared via free-pour we thoroughly enjoyed it.
+Interestingly, “Don’s Original Mai Tai” is the one highlighted and outlined, even though it’s a just a standard Island-style Mai Tai and not a Don the Beachcomber recipe.
+There’s a 1944 Mai Tai made with Smith & Cross and Zapaca Rums that we thoroughly enjoyed.
 Though this is a hotel bar, many of the items from the cocktail menu do pay true homage to the originator of the genre.
 Note that the bar is a patio, so there’s no air conditioning (which was an issue on the day we visited).

 Ocean-front experience at Don’s Mai Tai Bar